Last Updated on September 30, 2023 by Louise Carter

 What Are the Causes?

-Each REM cycle occurs at around 90-minute intervals throughout the night and is most intense in the last third of your sleep, where the periods become lengthier before waking up.
+Each REM cycle occurs at around 90-minute intervals throughout the night and is most intense in the last third of our sleep, where the periods become lengthier before waking up.

 Usually, our muscles are paralyzed during REM sleep and dreaming.
-However, this temporary paralysis does not take place in people with a REM behavior disorder, causing them to act out vivid dreams physically.
+However, this temporary paralysis doesn’t occur in people with a REM behavior disorder, causing them to act out vivid dreams.

-This causes people to fall out of bed when they’re running, fighting, kicking or defending themselves from attackers in their dreams.
+This causes people to fall out of bed when running, fighting, kicking, or defending themselves in dreams.

 Signs And Symptoms